MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 ## Summarizing data

-We already used rxSummary to get descriptive statistics on our XDF data, but let's take a closer look.
+We already used rxSummary to get an initial impression of data shape, but let's take a closer look at the function to increase our understanding.
 The *rxSummary* function takes a formula as its first argument, and the name of the data set as the second.
-To get summary statistics for all of the data in your data file, you can alternatively use the R *summary* method for the *airDS* object.
+To get summary statistics for all of the data in your data file, you can alternatively use the R *summary* method for the *airXdfData* object.

 	adsSummary <- rxSummary(~ArrDelay+CRSDepTime+DayOfWeek, data=airXdfData)
 	adsSummary